intershop/intershop-pwa/docs/guides/nginx-startup.md

 ### Access ICM Sitemap

-Please refer to [Concept - XML Sitemaps](https://support.intershop.com/kb/index.php/Display/23D962#Concept-XMLSitemaps-XMLSitemapsandIntershopPWA) on how to configure ICM to generate PWA sitemap files where the sitemap XML name has to start with the prefix `sitemap_`, e.g. `sitemap_pwa`.
+Please refer to [Concept - XML Sitemaps](https://support.intershop.com/kb/index.php/Display/23D962#Concept-XMLSitemaps-XMLSitemapsandIntershopPWA) on how to configure ICM to generate PWA sitemap files where the sitemap XML name has to start with the prefix `sitemap_`, e.g., `sitemap_pwa`.

 ```
 http://foo.com/en/sitemap_pwa.xml